 Capture a bit of fall and make a beautiful banner to display in your home.
 Have your child practice drawing familiar leaf shapes, cutting and threading to create a colorful, fiber arts banner.
-This project is a great way to practice creating consistent-sized shapes, while fine-tuning motor skills.
+This project is a great way to practice creating elaborate shapes, while fine-tuning motor skills.
 Take a trip outside with your child and observe the fall surroundings while you collect fallen leaves in preparation for this fun nature craft.

 What You Do: